dark-noob830/CV-Classroom-Analytics/README.md

   ```

 ---
-**Step 2: Cluster the Faces and Create the Recognition Database**
+**Step 2: Cluster Faces and Build the Recognition Database

+1. Run the provided cells in project.ipynb.

-This script automatically clusters the processed faces into separate groups based on identity and saves them in the
+   - The script will automatically cluster the processed faces by identity.

-`temp_grouped_faces` directory.
-`project.ipynb`run the cells.
+   - Results are stored in the temp_grouped_faces directory.

-**Note:** After this step, a **manual review and correction** of the generated folders is essential to ensure database
+2. Manually review and correct the generated folders.

+   - This step is essential to ensure database accuracy.
-accuracy in `final_grouped_faces`.

-after that run following cell and `person_medoids.pt` is database of groups.
+   - Save the corrected version in final_grouped_faces.

+3. Run the next cell to generate person_medoids.pt based on the contents of final_grouped_faces.

+   - ⚠️ If you make any changes to final_grouped_faces, re-run this cell to update the file.

 ---